 Randall Davis has taught ESL/EFL in Japan and the United States, and he has presented on educational technology throughout the US and in Canada, China, Japan, Korea, Mexico, Hawaii, Peru, and Saudi Arabia.
 He is also the creator of the sites, Randall's ESL Cyber Listening Lab (www.esl-lab.com), Daily ESL (www.trainyouraccent.com), Train Your Accent (www.dailyesl.com)and Study Abroad: Tips For Students (www.tips4students.com).

-Josh Davis is the graphic designer of the logo and background for this site.
+Josh Davis designed the logo and background for the site.